 Have you worked with this school district before?

-Have you worked with kids with learning and attention issues like my child’s?
+Have you worked with kids with learning and thinking differences like my child’s?

 Can you give me a proposed plan of what we should do or ask for from the school?